 Special studies projects provide students the opportunity to earn academic credit by participating in independent study, group research, seminars, community service, work experience, and other educational activities under the supervision of a faculty member.
 Special study projects normally are available only to matriculated students who have completed 30 or more credits, applicable to their degree, at Dutchess Community College.
 Students may not earn more than six credits from special studies courses.
 Before registering for a special studies project, the student must develop a project with a faculty member who volunteers to serve as the student’s mentor and the project must be approved by the head of the sponsoring department.
 Students should consult their academic advisor for further information.

 The College can make arrangements through cooperating colleges and universities for students who wish to study abroad for a semester or a full academic year, with full academic credit.
-Recently, students have taken advantage of this option to study in Australia, England, Ireland, Italy and Costa Rica.
+Recently, students have taken advantage of this option to study in Spain, Italy, Russia, Scotland and New Zealand.
 The College also sponsors short-term academic programs to various countries.
 Students and advisors who wish to learn more about this option should contact the Office of Academic Affairs at 431-8950.

 Official transcripts of a student’s academic record will be issued at his/her request and sent to other educational institutions and prospective employers.
 Requests for official transcripts must be filed in writing in the Office of the Registrar.
 A $5.00 fee is charged for each transcript requested.
 An additional fee may be charged for rush requests.
 If a student owes money to the College from any previous semester, no academic transcripts will be forwarded to any other institution until the debt is paid.